Chubek/chubek/README.md

 * The C Standard (ISOIEC 98992017)
 * The Anarchist Manifesto

+This book is an artwork -> Crafting Interpreters JUST BUY IT!

 # Special Showcase

 Below are some of my curated sizable projects that you will find more details about in the latter sections, and inside their repository as well: